In this example I’ll be using the following:

 Make

-members of theOpenfire Access Group
+_IM Group1and_IM Group2members of theOpenfire Access Group -

 Add your users to the